dnahon/blueJaysApp/README.md

-# blueJaysApp
-Certainly, I've made the adjustments you requested.
-Here's the updated documentation for the BlueJaysApp project:

 # blueJaysApp Project Documentation

 Welcome to the documentation for the blueJaysApp project.
 This documentation provides an overview of the project, its requirements, installation instructions, and usage guidelines. blueJaysApp is a Django-based web application designed to interact with APIs and display baseball-related data.